venomix666/cpmish/arch/nano-z80/README.md

 UART B (the one on the TTL UART header) supports changing baudrates, this can be done either using the `baudrate.com` tool or from inside `nanoterm`.

+If you put the SD-card in a SD-card reader on a Linux machine, the diskdefs file in the cpmish root allows you to read and write files to the A: drive, e.g.:

+    cpmcp -f nanoz80 -i /dev/sdf 0:oncpm onlinux

 Modifying the IO byte at boot
 --------------
 The IO is mapped in the following way: